Bellingwedde: Etymology

 The name Bellingwedde is a portmanteau of Bellingwolde and Wedde, which are the names of the two municipalities that were merged in 1968 to form Bellingwedde.
-At the time, three names were being considered for the new municipality: Bellingewedde as proposed by the province of Groningen, Bellingwolde-Wedde as proposed by the municipal council of Bellingwolde, and Bellingwedde as proposed by the municipal council of Wedde.
+At the time, three names were considered for the new municipality: Bellingewedde, proposed by the province of Groningen, Bellingwolde-Wedde, proposed by the municipal council of Bellingwolde, and Bellingwedde, proposed by the municipal council of Wedde.
 The province selected the last option, which was eventually also accepted by the municipal council of Bellingwolde.

 History

-On 1 September 1968, the municipality Bellingwedde was formed by merging the municipalities of Bellingwolde and Wedde.
+On 1 September 1968, the municipality of Bellingwedde was formed by merging the municipalities of Bellingwolde and Wedde.

 Henk Eijsink of the Labour Party, who was the last mayor of Bellingwolde and acting mayor of Wedde, became the first mayor of Bellingwedde in 1968–1970.
-He was followed by Jurjen Jan Hoeksema (Labour Party; 1970–1978), Engbert Drenth (Labour Party; 1979–2007), Erik Triemstra (Christian Democratic Appeal; 2007–2013), and Janneke Snijder-Hazelhoff (People's Party for Freedom and Democracy; 2013–2018).
+He was followed by Jurjen Jan Hoeksema (Labour; 1970–1978), Engbert Drenth (Labour; 1979–2007), Erik Triemstra (Christian Democratic Appeal; 2007–2013) and Janneke Snijder-Hazelhoff (People's Party for Freedom and Democracy; 2013–2018).

-The municipality has merged with Vlagtwedde into the new municipality of Westerwolde on 1 January 2018.
+The municipality merged with Vlagtwedde into the new municipality of Westerwolde on 1 January 2018.

 Geography

 Bellingwedde is located at 53°7′N 7°9′E in the east of the province of Groningen, in the northeast of the Netherlands on the border with Germany.
 It is in the south of the region of Oldambt and in the north of the region of Westerwolde.

 Bellingwedde is bordered by the Dutch municipalities of Oldambt (in the north), Pekela (west), Stadskanaal (south-west), and Vlagtwedde (south), and by the German municipalities of Rhede (south-east) and Bunde (north-east).
 The nearest city is Winschoten.

 The municipality contains the villages Bellingwolde, Blijham, Oudeschans, Veelerveen, Vriescheloo, and Wedde.
 It also contains the hamlets Den Ham, Klein-Ulsda, Rhederbrug, and Wedderveer.

-The north border of the municipality follows the river Pekel Aa.
+The north border of Bellingwedde follows the river Pekel Aa.
 The river Westerwoldse Aa crosses the east of Bellingwedde from south to north.
 The canal B.L.
 Tijdenskanaal, that unites the Mussel-Aa-kanaal and the Ruiten-Aa-kanaal in the south, crosses the west of Bellingwedde from south to north.